qiime2/docs/source/tutorials/qiime2-for-experienced-microbiome-researchers.rst

 ~~~~~~~~~

 DADA2 and deblur are currently the two denoising methods available in QIIME 2.
-You can read more about the methods in the overview tutorial (**TO DO** link to this section when it's done).
+You can read more about the methods in the overview tutorial.

 DADA2 and deblur both output exact sequence variants, which supposedly represent the true biological sequences present in your data.
 Their creators have different terminology for these sequences (DADA2 calls them "amplicon sequence variants" (ASVs) and deblur calls them "sub-OTUs").